steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 $$P\left(t, T\right) = \mathbb{E}_t^Q\left[\exp\left(-\int_t^T r_s ds\right)\right]$$

-These fundamental relationships provide the basis for more complex term structure models.
+These fundamental relationships will be used to derive the price and yield of the zero-coupon bonds from the short-rate process.

 ## Merton's Model (1973)
 The Merton's model is one of the first short rate models and is arguably the simplest one; it laid the foundation for many subsequent short-rate models.
 It was introduced in 1973 by the renowned economist Robert C. Merton, who extended the concepts of equity option pricing to the bond market by modeling the dynamics of short-rate as a simple Gaussian process.